Frugal Four

+Map of the European Union in light blue with the Frugal Four and affiliated countries in darker blue.

-The Frugal Four was the nickname of an informal cooperation among like-minded fiscally conservative European countries, including Austria, Denmark, the Netherlands and Sweden.
+The Frugal Four was the nickname of an informal cooperation among like-minded economically liberal (also known as fiscal conservatism) European countries, including Austria, Denmark, the Netherlands and Sweden.
 It partly evolved as a successor of the New Hanseatic League that was set up to make up for the loss of the like-minded United Kingdom in the European political arena after Brexit.
 However, it was never founded as a transnational organisation like similar cooperations of countries in the European Union with shared interests.

 Along with like-minded Germany, the Frugal Four advocated for EU budget rebates and tight fiscal policies in the eurozone governed by the Stability and Growth Pact, and generally advocated against a large distributive European budget and collective EU debt.
 They were, however, not Eurosceptic.

 The Frugal Four experienced widespread media coverage throughout the COVID-19 pandemic in Europe.

 On 3 June 2025, the alliance was disbanded with the departure of Denmark from the group to focus the nation's priorities on European defence.

+Despite Denmark's withdrawal from the original grouping, the term “frugal countries” continued to be used for a broader group of fiscally conservative EU member states.
+During negotiations over the European Union's 2028–2034 budget in 2026, Austria, Denmark, Finland, Germany, the Netherlands and Sweden jointly opposed an increase in overall spending.